-Continuation in the Pharmaceutical Sciences Graduate Program is dependent upon satisfactory academic progress as defined by:
+Continuation in the Toxicology Graduate Program is dependent upon satisfactory academic progress as defined by:

-a.
-Timely and satisfactory completion of Pharmaceutical Sciences Graduate Program requirements (A-G above).

-b.
-Adherence to all policies, rules, and regulation of the University of Colorado Denver | Anschutz Graduate School (see Graduate School Policies and Procedures (link provided above).
+- a.
+Timely and satisfactory completion of Toxicology Graduate Program requirements (A-H above). - b.
+Adherence to all policies, rules and regulations of the Anschutz Campus Graduate School.

 Students who do not remain in good graduate standing (3.0 GPA or above) or maintain satisfactory academic progress are placed on academic probation.
-Probation and suspension policies are described in the Graduate School Policies and Procedures (link provided above).
+Probation and suspension policies are decided in conjunction with the Anschutz Campus Graduate School.

-Payment of stipend, tuition, insurance, and fees for a student while on academic probation is at the discretion of the Graduate Program Directors and Associate Dean of Research and Graduate Studies.
+Payment of stipend, tuition, insurance and fees for a student while on academic probation is at the discretion of the Toxicology Curriculum Committee.